Skip to main content

 Featured insights

-Municipal Bonds Podcast: Consider an interval fund as a place for your municipal bond holdings
+Fixed income Podcast: Consider an interval fund as a place for your municipal bond holdings

 Parth Doshi, Vice President, Product Management and Development, Closed-End Funds, recently appeared on a podcast with the Active Investment Company Alliance to discuss the potential advantages of an interval fund structure versus other types of investment vehicles.

-Performance assumes the reinvestment of dividends and capital gains.
 Class A1 shares have a 2.50% maximum sales charge.
 Class I and Class A2 shares have no sales charge and may be purchased under limited circumstances or by specified classes of investors.

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.